HongyuHe/text-adventure/docs/assignment2.md

 - The player misspelled the item name (or tried to use an item they are not holding) meaning the *handleCommand* exits early with a message like "You do not have a keye on you".

-For each sequence diagram you have to provide:
-- a title representing the specific situation you want to describe;
-- a figure representing the sequence diagram;
-- a textual description of all its elements in a narrative manner (you do not need to structure your description into tables in this case).
-We expect a detailed description of all the interaction partners, their exchanged messages, and the fragments of interaction where they are involved.
-For each sequence diagram we expect a description of about 300-500 words.

-The goal of your sequence diagrams is both descriptive and prescriptive, so put the needed level of detail here, finding the right trade-off between understandability of the models and their precision.

-Maximum number of words for this section: 3000

 ## Implementation
 Author(s): `Luca Taglialatela and Hongyu He`